-The Specialized Training Program in the Demography and Economics of Aging at the University of Chicago, funded by the National Institute of Aging (T32 AG000243), trains doctoral recipients interested in the fields of demography and economics of aging through the development of basic and applied research and policy-making and analysis.
+The Specialized Training Program in the Demography and Economics of Aging at the University of Chicago, funded by the National Institute of Aging (T32 AG000243), is a fellowship for postdoctoral scholars interested in the demography and economics of aging that trains participants through the development of basic and applied research methods; policy-making; and analysis.
 This training program is administered by the University of Chicago’s Center for Health and Social Sciences (CHeSS) and is affiliated with the Aging Action Research Network (AARN) at NORC at the University of Chicago.

-Learn more about the program activities, eligiblity requirements, and application instructions below.
+Learn more about the program activities, eligibility requirements, and application instructions below.

 - Meet with primary mentor at least two times per month during the training program and participate in an ongoing research project in aging at the University of Chicago.

-- Attend the weekly Demography Workshop and Post-mortem Seminar which take place on Thursday afternoons from 12:00-1:20 pm and 1:30-2:00 pm respectively.
+- Attend the weekly Demography Workshop and Post-Mortem Seminar which take place on Thursday afternoons from 12:30-1:50 pm and 2:00-2:30 pm respectively.

 - Submit at least one aging-related paper for publication or presentation at a national conference each year.
 There are funds available to support travel to a conference.